BleachBit: Technology

 BleachBit is written in the Python programming language and uses PyGTK.

 Most of BleachBit's cleaners are written in CleanerML, an open standard XML-based markup language for writing cleaners.
 CleanerML deals not only with deleting files, but also executes more specialized actions, such as vacuuming an SQLite database (used, for example, to clean Yum).

 BleachBit's file shredder uses only a single, "secure" pass because its developers believe that there is a lack of evidence that multiple passes, such as the 35-pass Gutmann method, are more effective.
 They also assert that multiple passes are significantly slower and may give the user a false sense of security by overshadowing other ways in which privacy may be compromised.

-Controversy
+Hillary Clinton email controversy

+Bleachbit was used to erase emails on Hillary Clinton's private server during her time as Secretary of State during the Obama administration.

-In August 2016, Republican U.S. Congressman Trey Gowdy announced that he had seen notes from the Federal Bureau of Investigation (FBI), taken during an investigation of Hillary Clinton's emails, that stated that her staff had used BleachBit in order to delete tens of thousands of emails on her private server.
+In August 2016, Republican U.S. Congressman Trey Gowdy announced that he had seen notes from the Federal Bureau of Investigation (FBI), taken during an investigation of Clinton's emails, that stated that her staff had used BleachBit in order to delete tens of thousands of emails on her private server.
 Subsequently, then presidential nominee Donald Trump claimed Clinton had “acid washed” and “bleached” her emails, calling it “an expensive process.”

 After the announcement, BleachBit's company website reportedly received increased traffic.
-In October 2016, the FBI released edited documents from their Clinton email investigation.